raseels-repos/golang-saas-starter-kit/example-project/README.md

 # SaaS Service

 Copyright 2019, Geeks Accelerator
-accelerator@geeksinthewoods.com.com
+twins@geeksaccelerator.com

 ## Description

-Service is a project that provides a starter-kit for a REST based web service.
+This is a project that provides a starter-kit for a REST based web service.
 It provides best practices around Go web services using POD architecture and design.
 It contains the following features:

 * Minimal application web framework.
 * Middleware integration.